Corinne Stoddard

 Corinne Stoddard (born August 15, 2001) is an American short track speed skater.
 She represented the United States at the 2022 Winter Olympics.

 Career

 Stoddard competed at the 2019 Inline World Junior Championship, winning a gold medal in the 10K elimination race.
 During the 2019–20 season, she won a bronze medal with the relay team in Shanghai, along with Maame Biney, Kristen Santos and Julie Letai.
 This was the United States' first World Cup medal in the event in eight years.

 She competed at the 2020 World Junior Short Track Speed Skating Championships, where she won a silver medal in the 1000 metres and a bronze medal in the 500 metres.

 She represented the United States at the 2022 Winter Olympics.
 She suffered a broken nose during the 500 metres event.

+In 2023, Stoddard competed at the 2023 Four Continents Short Track Speed Skating Championships and won gold medal in 2000 metres mixed relay & bronze medal in 3000 metres relay.

+In 2024, she competed at the 2024 World Short Track Speed Skating Championships and won three medals, a silver medal in 3000 metres relay and bronze medal in the 1500 metres & 2000 metres mixed relay.
+Stoddard and Kristen Santos-Griswold became the first Americans to win a medal at the World Short Track Speed Skating Championships since J. R. Celski in 2014 and the first American women to do so since Lana Gehring in 2012.